Why Your AI App Needs an LLM API Gateway — And How to Choose One (2026)

 Getting Started: Your First Gateway in 5 Minutes

-Let’s go from zero to working API call.
-We’ll use Ofox as the example because it supports all three major SDKs natively, but the pattern applies to any gateway — swap the base URL and key.
+This example uses Ofox because it supports all three major SDKs natively, but the pattern applies to any gateway — swap the base URL and key.

 Step 1: Get Your API Key